TD Canada Trust: Operations

 In 2010, TD Canada Trust launched a mobile banking app for iOS, Android and BlackBerry platforms, allowing clients to perform many of the same transactions that are available through EasyWeb online banking.

 In June 2012, TD Canada Trust introduced an enhanced Access Card with the new Visa Debit / Interac Flash access card which allows customers to use it via the phone or online and at international merchants through the Visa network.

+In the J.D.
+Power 2026 Canada Banking Mobile App Satisfaction Study, TD Canada Trust ranked first among Canadian banks with a score of 690 for customer satisfaction with its mobile banking application.
+The study evaluated banking apps based on information, design, system performance, and tools and capabilities.

 Services

 TD provides over 200 different languages on phone service for customers in Canada, including English, French, Mandarin and Cantonese.
 Five languages (English, French, Italian, Cantonese and Portuguese) are provided on ATMs.

 Controversy

 Toronto-Dominion Bank has come under fire due to a series of articles published by CBC News that question its banking practices.
 The first article written to the Go Public portion of the CBC Business section was posted on 10 March 2017, under the title "'We do it because our jobs are at stake': TD bank employees admit to breaking the law for fear of being fired".

 On 15 March 2017, another article was released by CBC News that reported thousands of banking employees from the top-five banks in Canada (RBC, BMO, CIBC, TD and Scotiabank) being pressured to meet unreasonable sales targets.

 TD has been accused of pinkwashing for using its prominent sponsorship of Pride Toronto as a demographic marketing tool, while locking trans women out of their accounts if they attempt to access telephone banking in what the bank identifies as a "male voice" and mislabels as fraud.
 There have also been multiple complaints that depositors who purchased RRSPs from pre-merger TD Bank or Canada Trust have lost access to these funds as TD Canada Trust claims to have no record of the deposits, the pretext being that the institution is only required to retain records for seven years.
 There have also been cases where the bank has absolved itself of responsibility for theft or fraudulent access to depositors accounts by third parties, blaming the depositor for fraud which is no fault of their own.